tdauth/wowr/README.md

 * Make sure the imported data is working and there are no corrupted or big files added by mistake.
 Check for imported files with a big size or 0 size.
 * Save the map as wowrX.Y.w3x and tag the repo with X.Y and create a release on GitHub based on the tag.
 * Upload the release on as many modding websites as possible.
-* Announce the new release on HIVE and Discord.
+* Announce the new release on Discord.

 ## Modifications with World Editor